kenclr/pdep2psst2/README.md

 Initial Data
 ------------
 - prepwiki.json: Data used to fill the PDEP supersense field, using the TPP_PSST element identifying TPP senses and their supersenses, to synchonize PDEP and prepwiki (<http://www.clres.com/db/syncpsst.php> and <http://www.clres.com/db/syncpsst%20-%20Copy.php>).
 Also used PSST_SHORT_DEFS as the 75 supersense definitions in psst-v1-defs.txt.
-- psst-v1-pdep-all.tsv: 581 PDEP senses for which supersense field was entered, with (1) the supersense, (2) the preposition, (3) the sense, and (4) the definition of the preposition's sense
+- psst-v1-pdep-all.tsv: 581 PDEP senses for which supersense field was entered, with (1) the supersense, (2) the preposition, (3) the sense, and (4) the definition of the preposition's sense; created from pdeppsst-v1.tsv deleting senses without a supersense and then sorted by the supersenses (e.g., 28 senses with supersense __1DTrajectory__ and one sense with supersense __1DTrajectory,2DArea__
 - psst-v1-pdep.txt: 143 distinct supersenses in PDEP (some with single supersense names and some with multiple "conflation" supersenses)
 - pdep-no-psst.tsv: 458 PDEP senses not having a supersense, with (1) a tab, (2) the preposition, (3) the sense, and (4) the definition of the preposition's sense
 - pdeppsst-v1.tsv: All 1075 PDEP senses in alphabetic order, with (1) the supersense, (2) the preposition, (3) the sense, and (4) the definition of the preposition's sense